 Vichitbhan Palmoil Co., Ltd., a subsidiary of Vichitbhan Palmoil Public Co., Ltd. received permission to use the national sanctuary land by the Royal Forest Department in the form of concession in the Rabror and Salui forest areas, the deforested area in Hongcharean sub-district, Thasae district, Chumphon province for palm oil plantations within an area of 19,835 Rai 3 Ngan 75 square Wah with the license expired on February 11th, 2015.
 Presently, it's still in the process of reinstating the license.
 In additional, the permission had been granted to use another National Reserve Forest area by the Royal Forest Department for oil palm plantations amounting to 9,334 Rai, 75 squares Wah in Hongcharean sub-district, Thasae district, Chumphon province with the name being Vichitbhan Palm Oil Plc. with the license expired on October 17th, 2015.
+Presently, it's still in the process of reinstating the license area in Hongcharean sub-district, Thasae district, Chumphon province with the name being Vichitbhan Palm Oil Plc. with the license expired on October 17th, 2015.
+Presently, it's still in the process of reinstating the license expired on October 17th, 2015.
 Presently, it's still in the process of reinstating the license.
 The Company uses fresh palms as raw material in the production of crude palm oil.

 After expired license, Vichitbhan Palmoil Co., Ltd., and subsidiary of Vichitbhan Palmoil Public Co., Ltd. have ceased the collection of palm fruit in the area.
-Until on June 28, 2016, the Central Administrative Court has ordered the Company and its subsidiaries to maintain and collect the palm fruit by paying a monthly fee to the Royal Forest Department as agreed by the Company.
+Until on June 28, 2016, the Central Administrative Court has ordered the Company and its subsidiaries to maintain and collect the palm fruit by paying a yearly fee to the Royal Forest Department as agreed by the Company.

 On 27 April 2020, the Company received an appointment to hear the order of the Supreme Administrative Court ruling on the appeal against the order on remedial provisional means dated 14 September 2016 of the 2nd and 3rd defendants.
-The court had an order to amend Clause 2 of the order of the Administrative Court by having the Company to pay compensation to the Royal Forest Department during the enforcement of the means to protect the interests of the applicant during the trail as per the notification of the

-Ministry of Natural Resources and Environment, Re: Determination of the licensee's compensation rates for forest plantations or perennial plantations payable to the government dated 10 November 2015, which is a governing law during the Administrative Court of First Instance ordered a remedial provisional mean.
+The court had an order to amend Clause 2 of the order of the Administrative Court by having the Company to pay compensation to the Royal Forest Department during the enforcement of the means to protect the interests of the applicant during the trail as per the notification of the Ministry of Natural Resources and Environment, Re: Determination of the licensee's compensation rates for forest plantations or perennial plantations payable to the government dated 10 November 2015, which is a governing law during the Administrative Court of First Instance ordered a remedial provisional mean.
 Regarding compensation of benefits from palm oil and other assets, which is not a dispute in this case, shall be in accordance with the law.
 If the Company does not agree to pay compensation or fees as required by law, the methods to protect the interests of the applicant during the trial shall be terminated and dismiss the order of the Administrative Court of First Instance Clause 3 and 4.
 The remainder shall be in accordance with the order of the Administrative Court of First Instance.